Denali Frequently Asked Questions

 Who is the guiding team composed of (How many guides?
 Climber to guide ratio?)

 Climber to guide ratio is 6:2.
 Team size 8.
-Early season we utilize a 9:3 climber to guide ratio for added logistical suppport on the mountain.
+Early season and late season we utilize a 9:3 climber to guide ratio for added logistical suppport on the mountain.
 The most unique aspect of our climb is the 3:1 climber to guide ratio.
 Small group sizes not only improve your chance for summiting but also provides a much richer experience,

 What is the best season to climb / which dates will have the most chance for success?